marijnh/Eloquent-JavaScript/04_data.md

 // → ["carrot", "exercise", "weekend", "bread", …]
 ```

-By going over all the events and adding those that aren't already in there to the `events` array, the function collects every type of event.
+By adding any event names that aren't already in it to the `events` array, the function collects every type of event.

-Using that, we can see all the ((correlation))s.
+Using that function, we can see all the ((correlation))s:

 ```{test: no}
 for (let event of journalEvents(JOURNAL)) {